 Possibly Effective for

-- High cholesterol (hypercholesterolemia).
+- High cholesterol.
 Eating walnuts as part of a low-fat diet seems to lower cholesterol.
 Total cholesterol and "bad cholesterol" (LDL) are decreased when walnuts are eaten instead of fatty foods and account for up to 20% of the calories in the diet.
-When English walnuts are added to a low-fat diet, total cholesterol may be decreased by 4% to 12% and low-density lipoprotein (LDL) may be decreased by 8% to 16%.
 Substituting walnuts for other dietary fats also seems to improve the ratio between "good cholesterol" (HDL cholesterol) and total cholesterol in people with type 2 diabetes.

 Insufficient Evidence for